ivuorinen/starred/README.md

 - [philsturgeon/awesome-earth](https://github.com/philsturgeon/awesome-earth) - "What can I do about the climate crisis?"
 Here are 326 things you can do.
 - [pistazie/cdk-dia](https://github.com/pistazie/cdk-dia) - Automated diagrams of CDK provisioned infrastructure
 - [pjeby/tag-wrangler](https://github.com/pjeby/tag-wrangler) - Rename, merge, toggle, and search tags from the Obsidian tag pane
+- [projectdiscovery/nuclei-templates](https://github.com/projectdiscovery/nuclei-templates) - Community curated list of templates for the nuclei engine to find security vulnerabilities.
 - [projectwallace/wallace-cli](https://github.com/projectwallace/wallace-cli) - Pretty CSS analytics on the CLI
 - [quant-eagle/conventional-changelog-generator](https://github.com/quant-eagle/conventional-changelog-generator) - Generate a changelog based on the conventional commit history for the latest tag.
 - [resume/resume.github.com](https://github.com/resume/resume.github.com) - Resumes generated using the GitHub informations